+This paper uses the experience gained from the ASSESS-IT project, and proposes an alternative approach to address the limitations found.
+The new framework, namely BPISS (Business Process and Information Systems Simulation), attempts to portray the behavior of both IS and BP using discrete-event simulation techniques.
+The major objective of the BPISS is to provide guidelines to develop a simulation model that provides stochastic measurements of the way business process and information system behave, thus assessing the impact that IS may have on BP.
+To achieve this objective, the BPISS framework is divided into sixteen tiers.
 The first tier can be considered as a simulation study on its own where the major aim is to develop a model of the way current business processes operate (as-is BP model).
 The results from ASSESS-IT showed that the development of as-is BPS models could help to identify possible process limitations and areas of improvement, including possible IT solutions.
 The BPS model derived from this tier will be used in subsequent tiers to a) identify process limitations, b) propose alternative BP and IT solutions, c) identify non-functional requirements, and d) validate the BPISS model.
 Tiers Two to Eight are the guidelines to develop an as-is BPISS model.
 The BPISS model considers the way the functionality of the IS supports business processes.
 Because this is an as-is model, the functionality of the current system should be portrayed.
 If the business processes are not supported by IT, the functionality of the manual system should be modeled instead.
 Tiers Nine to Twelve are the guidelines to develop the to-be BPISS model considering the functionality of the proposed IS solution together with the corresponding changes to the BP.
-Tiers Thirteen to Sixteen use Banks et al [15] simulation steps (steps nine to twelve) to conclude the simulation study.
+Tiers Thirteen to Sixteen use (Banks et al. 2000) simulation steps (steps nine to twelve) to conclude the simulation study.
+The tiers in the BPISS framework are fully described in the following section.